Product Safety and Quality in Kuwait

 What is this right?

-• Products must comply with Kuwait's mandatory standards set by the Kuwait Standards and Metrology Authority (KSMA).
+• Products must comply with Kuwait's mandatory standards set by KSMA — which often exceed GCC baseline requirements.

-• All products must have clear labels in Arabic showing ingredients, origin, expiry date, and usage instructions.
+• All products must have clear Arabic labels showing ingredients, country of origin, expiry date, and usage instructions.

 • Sellers are liable for defective products that cause injury — you can claim compensation for harm caused by unsafe goods.

-• Food products must meet standards set by the Kuwait Municipality and the Food and Drug Authority.
+• Food products must meet standards set by Kuwait Municipality and the Food and Drug Authority — surprise inspections of restaurants and food outlets are frequent.

 When does it apply?